-For modern batch, and arguably for any management discipline, it means taking an “as code” approach with a solution that provides the capabilities you need to support your business objectives.
-“Jobs-as-Code” means the artifacts that define jobs can be built using a familiar, code-like notation, stored in an SCM together with the code that implements business logic, built together with that code, tested together, promoted from environment to environment together and eventually deployed together; with the same level of automation.
-The functionality embedded in that Jobs-as-Code approach should include:
+For modern application workflow orchestration, and arguably for any management discipline, it means taking an “as-code” approach with a solution that provides the capabilities you need to support your business objectives.
+Jobs-as-Code means the artifacts that define jobs can be built using a familiar, code-like notation, stored in an SCM together with the code that implements business logic, built together with that code, tested together, promoted from environment to environment together, and eventually deployed together; with the same level of automation.

 - Sophisticated flow relationships

 - Extensive application integration to support all your platforms and technologies

 - Operational insight into execution status and progress

 - Output and log collection

 - Support for service-level management, business-level abstraction and full security

 - Comprehensive end-to-end support of a fully automated release/delivery pipeline